Business rates forms and reliefs

 Discretionary Retail Discount

-The Council has adopted a new Local Rate Relief Policy in response to the Budget on 27th October 2021, when the Chancellor announced the introduction of a new business rates relief scheme for retail, hospitality and leisure properties worth almost £1.7 billion in 2022-23.
+The Council has adopted a new Local Rate Relief Policy in response to the Autumn Budget on 30th October 2024, when the Chancellor announced the extension of the business rates relief scheme for retail, hospitality and leisure (RHL) properties, worth an estimated £1.5 billion in 2025/26.

-This will support the businesses that make our high streets and town centres a success and help them to evolve and adapt to changing consumer demands.
-The 2022-23 Retail, Hospitality and Leisure Business Rates Relief scheme will provide eligible, occupied, retail, hospitality and leisure properties with a 50% relief, up to a cash cap limit of £110,000 per business.
+The 2025/26 Retail, Hospitality and Leisure Business Rates Relief scheme will provide eligible, occupied, retail, hospitality and leisure properties with a 40% relief, up to a cash cap limit of £110,000 per business.

 Businesses may choose to opt out of receiving the support by notifying the Business Rates team via email at business.rates@westlancs.gov.uk